 Andor has been called the first Star Wars entry for adults.
 And indeed, the show’s early feel seems to share as much with Blade Runner as it does with the colorful world that George Lucas introduced us to long, long ago.

 And for adult viewers, that’s not all bad—and perhaps a relief for those who weren’t that charmed by The Book of Boba Fett’s sometimes toylike qualities.
 The worlds in Andor feel harsh and bleak and desperate.
 And the show digs deeper into more complex characters: Pencil-pushing bureaucrats wanting to move up the ladder; jealous lovers who lash out; heroes and villains with mixed motives and all-too-human reactions.
+You might even see echoes of issues familiar to our own galaxy.
+A storyline in Season Two features undocumented workers hiding from Imperial inspectors.
+On Coruscant, Imperial leaders debate unleashing a public relations smear on a whole planet.
 Andor takes its time, with few sprawling space battles or saber duels to relieve the tension.

-Some are calling Andor the best Star Wars show ever.
+Some call Andor the best Star Wars show ever.
 It’s undeniably a strong entrant.
 And when one measures this against your average prestige drama, the content we find here is still relatively tame.

 But for families who come to the Star Wars galaxy for problem-free thrills, you might not want to check your ticket to Andor.